 Be prepared to invest what may be a significant amount of time for screening and

-Potential conflicts in management styles may be eliminated if there is an understanding of expectations by the law firm and the legal administrator.
-The firm’s history and assets, job requirements and the administrator's personal qualities should be thoroughly discussed during the interview.
+Potential conflicts in management styles may be eliminated if there is an understanding of expectations by the law firm and the legal manager.
+The firm’s history and assets, job requirements and the legal manager's personal qualities should be thoroughly discussed during the interview.
 The interviewer should also provide a clear understanding of the law firm's philosophy, goals, objectives and the different personalities within the firm.
 It is critical that you clearly and accurately articulate your firms' needs and what you require of a team member.

 At an appropriate time in the search process, the firm should undertake a thorough investigation of the preferred candidate.
 Character references and an understanding of the candidate’s style, work ethic